According to a new survey, rental properties are being snapped up at a faster rate than ever.

 This is paramount.
 You cannot make an informed decision about a prospective tenant without meeting them.
 If you live a long way away from the property, try to make sure that a trusted person (or, at the very least, your agent) meets them on your behalf.
 Again, regardless of references, if you don’t click with the tenant when you meet, they’re probably not the right choice.

 A deposit is a vital means by which landlords can protect their property.
 It gives you the peace of mind that your property will be left in good order, and that you can pay for repairs if it is not.
 Remember that you are legally obliged to put a tenancy deposit in a tenancy deposit protection scheme, if you rent your property out on an assured shorthold tenancy that started after 6 April 2007.

 Make sure that you inform not just your chosen tenant, but also the applicants that are unsuccessful.
 A simple phone call or text message will suffice – and will make sure that unsuccessful applicants can get on with finding another property as soon as possible.

 10. Remember the contract

 Finally, remember that you will need a written tenancy agreement on which you and your tenant can agree.
 This is a vitally important document that will govern the terms of the tenancy.
-Read more about types of tenancy agreement.
-Also, you can download an assured shorthold tenancy agreement template for free.
+Read more about types of tenancy agreement, or you can download our assured shorthold tenancy agreement template for free.